-Initiated by former Clark President John Bassett, the President's Lecture Series was established in 2002.
-The series consists of several lectures each year by eminent speakers in the sciences, arts, humanities and international relations.
-Lectures, which are free and open to the public, are sponsored by Clark University's Higgins School of Humanities.
+The President's Lecture Series was established in 2002 and consists of several lectures each year by eminent speakers in the sciences, arts, humanities and international relations.
+Lectures are free and open to the public.

 For more information, please call (508) 793-7320.

 November 14, 2013

 Jane Mendillo, President and Chief Executive Officer of Harvard Management Company

 Jane Mendillo discusses leadership lessons, stories, successes and challenges that she has encountered through her career running Harvard University's and Wellesley College's investment portfolios, as well as her earlier career and life experience.

 February 13, 2012

 Melissa Harris-Perry, professor of Political Science at Tulane University, author, and television host on MSNBC